Once the highest-paid screenwriter in Hollywood, Herman Mankiewicz co-wrote "Citizen Kane" with Orson Welles before succumbing to alcoholism in 1953.

 Herman J. Mankiewicz saw Hollywood as a gold mine.
-Moving west to take a screenwriting job in 1926, he invited more east coast writers to share in the film industry’s easy money.
+Moving to the West to take a screenwriting job in 1926, he invited more East Coast writers to share in the film industry’s easy money.
 “Millions are to be grabbed out here and your only competition is idiots,” Mankiewicz telegrammed to a friend.
 “Don’t let this get around.”

 However, Hollywood success came at a cost.
-A notorious gambler and alcoholic with an acerbic wit, Herman “Mank” Mankiewicz wrote nearly 60 film scripts with mostly no credit before a writing credit on Citizen Kane made him a sensation almost overnight.
+A notorious gambler and alcoholic with an acerbic wit, Herman “Mank” Mankiewicz wrote nearly 60 film scripts — with mostly no credit.
+But then, a writing credit on the 1941 film Citizen Kane made him a sensation almost overnight.
 From production to promotion, Mankiewicz’s work on the movie courted quite a bit of controversy.

 The Early Life Of Herman J. Mankiewicz

-Born Nov.
-7, 1897, in New York City, Herman J. Mankiewicz grew up in Wilkes Barre, Pennsylvania.
-Under pressure from his father to excel, he became a whiz kid and graduated from Columbia University before his 19th birthday.
+Born on November 7, 1897, in New York City, Herman Jacob Mankiewicz grew up in Wilkes Barre, Pennsylvania.
+Under pressure from his father to excel at an early age, he became a whiz kid and graduated from Columbia University before his 19th birthday.

 “A father like that could make you either very ambitious or very despairing,” Mankiewicz once shared.
-He famously chose despair and developed a sharp tongue.
+He famously chose despair — but he also developed a sharp tongue.

 While working as a press agent and drama critic in New York, Mankiewicz joined the legendary Algonquin Round Table social circle.
-From the Table’s writers and critics, which included Dorothy Parker and George S. Kaufman, Mankiewicz’s alcohol-laced wit was supreme.
+According to the Table’s writers and critics, which included Dorothy Parker and George S. Kaufman, Mankiewicz’s alcohol-laced wit was supreme.

-Indeed, Algonquin member Alexander Woollcott called Mankiewicz the “funniest man in New York.”
-After his comedy caught producer Walter Wanger’s attention, he invited Mankiewicz to Hollywood for a gig as a screenwriter.
+Indeed, Algonquin member Alexander Woollcott once called Herman Mankiewicz the “funniest man in New York.”
+After his comedy caught the attention of producer Walter Wanger, Mankiewicz was invited to Hollywood for a gig as a screenwriter.
 And his life changed forever.

-Film work at Paramount came easy to Mankiewicz.
-First, he started with silent films and then transitioned to talkies.
+Film work at Paramount came easy to Herman J. Mankiewicz.
+First, he started with silent films and then transitioned to “talkies.”
 As head of the studio’s scenario department, he was one of the highest-paid writers in Hollywood.

-At any chance, Mankiewicz let the studio execs know he was the brains of it all.
+At any chance he got, Mankiewicz let the studio execs know he was the brains of it all.
 As a result, his wisecracking, fast-talking style marked the movies of the time.

-In all, Herman Mankiewicz worked on nearly 60 film scripts, many of which are among the best-known Hollywood films of the era, including Gentlemen Prefer Blondes, Dinner At Eight, and Wizard of Oz.
-Although most of his films were witty and wry, he kept up with current events.
+In all, Herman Mankiewicz worked on nearly 60 film scripts, many of which were among the best-known Hollywood films of the era, including Gentlemen Prefer Blondes, Dinner At Eight, and Wizard of Oz.
+Although most of his films were witty and wry, he also kept up with current events.